grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 3. There may not be an implementation of the database engine for the operating system running on your development machine if your target is an exotic or mobile platform.
 4. Note that the test you wrote is only one out of two.
 You will have to write another one for the scenario where inserting an order ends with an exception.
 How do you setup your database in a state where it throws an exception?
 It is possible, but requires significant effort (e.g. deleting a table and recreating it after the test, for use by other tests that might need it to run correctly), which may lead you to the conclusion that it is not worth writing such tests at all.

 Now, let's try something else.
-Let's assume that our database works fine (or will be tested by other tests, like black-box tests) and that the only thing we want to test is our own code (remember, we're trying to imagine really hard that it's a serious domain logic).
+Let's assume that the database itself works fine (or will be tested by other tests, like black-box tests) and that the only thing we want to test is our own code (remember, we're trying to imagine really hard that it's a serious domain logic).
 In this situation we can substitute the database connection for a fake object that acts as if it was a connection to a database but does not write to a real database at all -- it only stores the inserted records in a list in memory:

 ```csharp
 public class FakeOrderDatabase : OrderDatabase